Love to Eat. Love to Grow. Grow to Eat.

 Another important aspect of Great Lakes Staple Seeds’ mission is maintaining and encouraging varietal diversity, that we do our part to preserve open-pollinated varieties at a time where the large and corporate seed companies are dropping them in favor of hybrids and patented varieties.
-Our seeds are 100% savable, open-pollinated (sometimes hand-pollinated), non-hybrid, untreated and natural.
+Our seeds are 100% savable, open-pollinated (sometimes hand-pollinated), non-hybrid, untreated, and natural.
 Many of them come with their own fascinating stories that captivate us and encourage their place in our gardens.
 We have signed the Safe Seed Pledge and will never knowingly sell GMO seeds.
-Offering eight OSSI-Pledged varieties, we are a proud seed partner for the Open Source Seed Initiative, with a goal of some day offering our own pledged varieties.
+Offering quite a few OSSI-Pledged varieties, we are a proud seed partner for the Open Source Seed Initiative, with a goal of some day offering our own pledged varieties.

-Related to maintaining varietal diversity, we encourage and support seed-saving.
+Related to maintaining varietal diversity, we encourage and support you creating your own seed stock by saving seed.
 Why?
 Honestly, simply, the best seeds for your garden come from your garden.
 Saving the seeds from your garden fosters self-reliance and sustainability as each season seeds adapt to the micro-climate that is your garden.
 That and humans have been saving and sharing seeds and their stories for millennia - it is a vital part of our collected culture.
 Let us add new varieties to your garden, but by all means, please save and share your seeds.

 We realise you have many choices when it comes to seed companies.
 Thank you for allowing us to meet your staple crop seed needs.
 We appreciate your business, welcome your comments and questions, and look forward to sharing in your garden adventures!

 P.S.
 We know our focus on staple crops means we might not offer a particular variety or crop that interests you.
-Please see our Community page for a list of recommended alternative suppliers.
+Please see our Community page for a list of recommended alternative suppliers in our Great Lakes region.